 If you want to escape the bustling streets, museums, and galleries, London has some very beautiful and tranquil green spaces too.
 Don’t miss the scenic Hyde Park!
 If you have more time, visit the lesser-known Kew Gardens, with its stunning collection of tropical flora and fauna.
 London is truly a city that offers something for everyone.

 Must see: The Tower of London, Buckingham Palace (don’t miss the Changing of the Guard), Westminster (including Big Ben and the Houses of Parliament), Tower Bridge, London Eye, the British Museum, St Paul’s Cathedral, Trafalgar Square (home to Nelson’s Column), and Piccadilly Circus.
 Thames Cruise is also a must.

 Nice to see: Greenwich, Hyde Park, Covent Garden, Kew Gardens, Borough Market, Camden Lock Market, National Gallery, Harrods, and Oxford Street.
 If you are visiting London with kids, don’t miss Madame Tussauds, the Natural History Museum, Leicester Square stores, and the Royal Mews.
 Also, don’t miss at least some of the best views in London!

 How much time do you need.
-To see and fully appreciate all of London’s major sights, you will need at least 3 to 4 days.
-If you want to experience the diversity of attractions across the city, discover some of London’s hidden gems, or take a day tour to Windsor Castle or other popular places outside the city, you can easily spend a week or even more here.
+To quickly see the major sites and get a feeling of the city, you need at least two days in London.
+To fully appreciate all of London’s major sights and visit a few of them inside, you will need at least 3 to 4 days.
+If you want to experience the diversity of attractions across the city, discover some of London’s hidden gems, or take a day tour to Windsor Castle or a day trip to other popular places near London, you can easily spend here a week or even more.

 Travel tips: Please see London travel tips for more information for planning your trip.